frudakisk/MobIntel-Pedestrian-Mobility/README.md

 ```

 ### Commenting Convention
 All of our functions in each library will have a comment section at the beginning.
-This comment is meant to help developers understand what the parameter are for the function, what to expect in return, and lightly describe what is going on in the function, or explain the purpose of the function.
+This comment is meant to help developers understand what the parameters are for the function, and what to expect in return, and lightly describe what is going on in the function, or explain the purpose of the function.
 To standardize these comments, we try our best to follow the following convention:

 """

-paramemter(1-n): explain what the parameter is and the object type
+paramemter(1-n): Explain what the parameter is and the object type
 Returns: explain what we should expect after running this function
 Description: lightl explain what the function does and why we have it